20 Sep 2023

 Boutique IP firms typically specialize in a more focused niche area of law, and sometimes serve only a specific client profile.
-For example, my firm (Henry Patent Law Firm) handles only patent prosecution and IP agreements for tech companies.
+For example, my firm (Henry Patent Law Firm) handles primarily patent and trademark prosecution and IP agreements for tech companies.

 Generally speaking, boutique IP firms have lower billable rates than BigLaw IP firms.
-And the pricing disparity is only getting bigger: According to Law360, overall rates at BigLaw firms have recently surged 7.5 percent, while small firms have increased their rates by just 2.3 percent.
+And the pricing disparity is only getting bigger: According to one recent article, overall rates at BigLaw firms have recently surged 7 percent.

 With lower billable rates at a boutique firm, you’ll obviously enjoy cost savings — and your attorney will also be able to add significantly more value for a reasonable price.

 However, BigLaw firms typically offer discounts to high-volume clients.
 So if you’re looking to spend millions per year, you might be able to get competitive pricing from a BigLaw firm.